Alexander (Sasha) Sax

 project page / arXiv / github

-Training end-to-end policies with pretrained image representations requires 10x less data to achieve a given performance vs. RL from raw pixels.
+RL agents with pretrained image representations require 10x less data to achieve a given performance vs. starting from a random initialization.

 Taskonomy: Disentangling Task Transfer Learning